mnichols08/udemy-courses/free-code-camp/front-end-libraries/jquery/README.md

 - [x] Add the btn-primary class to the button with id #target1.

 Note: You should only be targeting one element and adding only one class at a time.
 Altogether, your three individual selectors will end up adding the three classes shake, animated, and btn-primary to #target1.

+## Remove Classes from an Element with jQuery
+In the same way you can add classes to an element with jQuery's addClass() function, you can remove them with jQuery's removeClass() function.

+Here's how you would do this for a specific button:

+`$("#target2").removeClass("btn-default");`
+- [x] Let's remove the btn-default class from all of our button elements.